feehpadula/feehpadula/README.md

 # Hi, I'm Felipe Padula

 Frontend developer based in São Paulo, Brazil, with a background in Product Design.
-I bridge the gap between design and engineering, turning complex discussions into fast, reliable, and pixel-perfect interfaces.
+I bridge the gap between design and engineering, turning complex discussions into fast, reliable, and pixel perfect interfaces.

 I care deeply about building products that are not just functional and performant, but also inclusive.
 Accessibility (WCAG) is a core part of how I work, not an afterthought.